What you need to know about FINTRAC

 - What if I use QuickBooks Online Payroll and/or QuickBooks Payments for my own accounting business?

-Why am I receiving emails for a client that I am no longer working with?
+Why am I receiving emails relating to a client that I'm no longer working with?

-Although you may have removed yourself as the Accountant on file you may still be listed as the primary admin user.
-To update the primary admin user you can follow the steps in our support article Change the primary admin user in QuickBooks Online.
+Although you may have removed yourself as the accountant on file, you may still be listed as the primary admin user.
+To update the primary admin user, follow the steps in our support article Change the primary admin user in QuickBooks Online.

-How will these changes affect my firm and my clients?
+How will these changes affect my firm and clients?

-These changes could result in longer approval times, and additional information may be requested to ensure approvals are completed.
-Customers who are not fully verified may not be able to process payments or payroll transactions.
+These changes could make it take longer to get approvals.
+You may need more information to make sure you get approvals.
+Customers not fully verified may not be able to process payments or payroll transactions.

 Will I be able to complete and provide the new required information on behalf of my clients?